What is Yerba Mate?

 - Insert a special metal straw, which has little holes in its bottom

 - The water for the mate should be around 70-85 °C (158-185 °F), not boiling

 - Pour hot water onto the mate and drink it with the straw

 - Variations include adding sugar, sweetener, or herbs and/or using cold juice, lemonade, milk

-Although many people drink mate in solitude, it is actually a social activity.
-People gather together and share the (same) mate.
+Although many people drink mate in solitude, it is traditionally a social activity.
+People gather together and share the same mate.
 One person is in charge of pouring, and the mate is usually shared in a circle.
-Everyone drink from the same mate (nice broth for germs).
-If you don’t want to keep drinking, you return the mate saying “thank you.”

-Yerba Mate can also be steeped in water, near its boiling point, like any other herbal tea.
-This is called “boiled mate.”
-Only drinking cold Yerba Mate tea was not associated with an increased risk of cancer [R].
+Yerba mate can also be steeped in water near its boiling point, like any other herbal tea.
+This is called “boiled mate” .